1000 E. University Ave.

 1985 "So Cruelly to Pen: Social and Subversive Allegory in The Faerie Queene," Spenser at Kalamazoo, Congress of Medieval Studies

-2016 Currently I am organizing a session, “The Afterlife of Mary Queen of Scots” for International Shakespeare Association, Stratford upon Avon and London
+2016 Currently organizing a session, “The Afterlife of Mary Queen of Scots” for 2017 Shakespeare Association meeting

 2010 Respondent to session, "The Letters of Bess of Hardwick," Renaissance Society of America (RSA), Montreal